Operands often contain expressions which will be evaluated into a single value.

 Expressions, like all other operands handled by the SB-Assembler, may not contain any spaces.
 Except when used with single or double quote delimiters to represent the ASCII space character.

-Some assemblers also support shift operators which shift the entire value 1 or more bits to the left or to the right.
-The SB-Assembler does not support these operators because they can easily be replaced by multiplications or divisions.
+Older versions of the SB-Assembler can use multiplication or division operands to achieve the same results.
 Shifting 4 bits to the left is exactly the same as multiplying by 16.
 Whereas shifting 5 bits to the right is the same as dividing by 32.

 Some examples of expressions: